The Vet-Approved Guide to Dog Dental Health

 General Anesthesia

-For your dog’s comfort and to ease anxiety, the vet will typically use a premedication to your pet.
-Next, a general anesthetic with oxygen supplementation is used which allows for proper x-rays, a thorough examination, and any procedures necessary without the concern of your dog moving or being uncomfortable.
+The vet will typically administer medication to calm your dog before anesthesia is used.
+Next, they will give a general anesthetic with oxygen supplementation to allow for proper x-rays, a thorough examination, and any procedures necessary without the concern of your dog moving or being uncomfortable.

 If oral surgery is needed for procedures like removing tumors, excising gum tissue, or extractions for damaged or impacted teeth, your pet may be referred to a Veterinary Dental Specialist.